-Our Communications & Community Director Mandy Marcum created this recipe, one of the easiest and most delicious preparations for rockfish.
-Steaming it in parchment is a great way to be confident about having moist fish and locking in delicate vegetable and herb flavors.
-The herbs and vegetables are variable, feel free to mix up the combinations!
+Our Chief Officer of Communications & Community Mandy Marcum created this recipe for one of the easiest and most delicious preparations of rockfish.
+Steaming in parchment guarantees moist fish and locks in delicate vegetable and herb flavors.
+Try mixing up different combinations of vegetables and herbs and spices.
+The possibilities are endless!

 - 1 fennel bulb, sliced